-Red spots can affect the scalp due to acne, psoriasis, folliculitis, and other conditions.
-Medical options can address an underlying cause, while home treatments, such as zinc, can help manage symptoms.
+Red spots on the scalp can occur due to acne, psoriasis, folliculitis, and other conditions.
+Medical options can address underlying causes, while home treatments, such as zinc, can help manage symptoms.

 This article explores some of the conditions that may cause red spots to form on the scalp, what they may look like, and what treatments may help.

 Various skin conditions may cause red spots on the scalp: